peterjmarko/llm-narrative-framework/docs/article_main_text.md

 ### Results

 The analysis revealed statistically significant main effects for both `mapping_strategy` and `k` on the most critical performance metrics.
 The interaction effect (`mapping_strategy * k`) was found to be not statistically significant for the primary lift metrics (e.g., for MRR Lift, *F*(5, 348) = 1.13, *p* = .345).
 However, a significant interaction was observed for the raw performance metric `Mean Rank of Correct ID` (*F*(5, 348) = 2.72, *p* = .020), indicating that the magnitude of the difference in raw rank between the correct and random conditions varies with group size.
 Given our focus on chance-corrected lift metrics, the main effects are of primary interest.
+Figure 4 illustrates the interaction.

+*[Placeholder for Figure 4: Interaction plot for `Mean Rank of Correct ID`.
+This figure will be generated automatically by the final study analysis.]*

 #### Main Effect of `mapping_strategy`

 A statistically significant main effect of `mapping_strategy` was found for all key performance metrics, consistently showing that the LLM performed better in the `correct` condition than in the `random` condition.
 As detailed in Table 2, the effect sizes (η²) were small, confirming the subtle nature of the signal.
 The confidence intervals for η², while wide, do not include zero for the primary MRR Lift metric, reinforcing the statistical significance of the finding.

-*Table 2: ANOVA Results for the Main Effect of `mapping_strategy`*
+*Table 3: ANOVA Results for the Main Effect of `mapping_strategy`*

 | Dependent Variable | *F*(1, 348) | *p*-value | η² | 95% CI for η² |
 | :--- | :---: | :---: | :---: | :---: |